Songtech-0912/songtech-0912.github.io/content/notes.md

 Where external licensed/copyrighted material is included, it is used under fair-use for purely educational purposes.
 Other than that, these notes are my own work and are **freely usable with no restrictions**.
 That is to say, they are dedicated to the public domain, or if your jurisdiction does not support that, provided under [CC0](https://creativecommons.org/public-domain/cc0/).
 However, while I don't enforce it, I would _prefer_ that you don't sell these notes or make/sell print editions.
 These notes are meant to be freely available online, and it is only right to show respect to the professors whose courses made these notes possible.

 Also note that a lot of these notes contain graphics/equations.
 Equations can be copied just by selecting and Ctrl/Command + C; for graphics, right-click and you should be able to choose "save as image" to download.
-There is work-in-progress support for AI-generated image descriptions for screenreaders.
+I try my best to provide good alt text for images, but if you find an issue with the alt text on any image (or have any other accessibility-related concerns), please [file an issue here](https://codeberg.org/songtech-0912/website/issues).

 **Interested in how I make these notes?** See [here](@/notes-process.md) for my workflow.